5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Part of staging your home is arranging furniture.

-We rearranged our living room and our bedroom to allow easy flow of people.
+We rearranged our living room and our bedroom to allow an easy flow of people.

 When selling your home, you don’t want prospective home buyers to feel cornered or stuck or trip on a piece of furniture.
 You want your living areas to feel open.